wkgcass/Latte-lang/ltls.md

 `val`

 #§5 Statements
-`LessTyping` support the following statements
+`Latte` support the following statements

 1. (...)
 2. for